11/12

 A biological graft dedicated for access - could it replace Goretex one day?

-Alexandros Mallios (Chartres, FRANCE)
+Alexandros Mallios (Paris, FRANCE)

 14:45 - 15:00